 Teachers Comment on the Opening of the Innovation Lab

-- “I am so ecstatic to finally have the Innovation Lab up and running.
+- “I am so ecstatic to finally have the Innovation Lab.
 Working in the space with my students this week allowed me to see the students in their true element.
 You could tell that the students left the lab empowered and excited to return.
 As a math teacher, watching the students explore and problem solve allowed me to brainstorm ways to apply more problem solving into the everyday math curriculum.
 As a teacher, I am excited to collaborate with Emma Mattesky and come up with innovative approaches to help bring math to life!” -Melissa Savage, Math Specialist

 - “The students are highly motivated to have a new space for creating projects, which from a teacher's perspective, is very exciting to be a part of each week.
 I feel good about teachers having a place to explore design thinking with all of the tools they may need to let their creativity thrive.
 Personally, I am looking forward to new opportunities the Innovation Lab presents for cross curriculum collaboration with teachers.
 I have already started discussing new projects with language arts teachers and math teachers.” -Teri Watkins, Lower School Science Teacher

 Student Reactions to Their First Weeks in the Innovation Lab